abitofalchemy/Frienso/FriensoAlpha/README.md

     to CoreFriends, then if the user goes back to the home view, the user can choose to contact friends and or turn off the HelpMeNow alert/alarm.

-    13Jul14/SA: Fix when contacting your friends
+    13Jul14/SA: Fixed the problem of a null phone number when contacting your friends in the FriensoQuickCircle VC.
 * ver 1.5 build 71

     09Jul14/SA: Working redesign after HelpMeNow notifications are sent.